edgedb/easy-edgedb/chapter15/index.md

   must be no longer than 30 characters.
 ```

-Another convenient constraint is called `one_of`, and is sort of like an enum.
+Another convenient constraint is called `one_of`, and is sort of like a quick enum.
 One place in our schema where we could use it is `title: str;` in our `Person` type.
 You'll remember that we added that in case we wanted to generate names from various parts (first name, last name, title, degree...).
 This constraint could work to make sure that people don't just make up their own titles:

 ```sdl
 title: str {